PASTAplus/metapype-eml/README.md

-Rules are divided into three parts: 1) zero or more node specific constraints, such as data type or enumerations requirements (note that constraints do not have to be XML schema dependent); 2) an ordered list of allowable descendant nodes and their corresponding cardinality; and 3) an non-ordered list of allowable attributes and their corresponding cardinality (optional or required).
+Rules are divided into three parts: 1) zero or more node specific constraints, such as data type or enumerations requirements (note that constraints do not have to be XML schema dependent); 2) an non-ordered list of allowable attributes and their corresponding cardinality (optional or required); and 3) an ordered list of allowable descendant nodes and their corresponding cardinality;

 Node specific constraints, if any, are written as Python conditional statements (e.g., `if`, `else`, or `elif`) and provide a "fail fast" method